bengolder/gh-svg/README.md

 [Rhino](http://www.rhino3d.com/) 3D modeling environments.
-The intent is work towards create greater interoperability between different geometry editing softwares using open-source data format standards, as well as making it easier to create dynamic interfaces for topics that rely heavily on illustration and geomtry, such as architecture, urban design, industrial design, and data visualization.
+The intent is work towards create greater interoperability between different geometry editing softwares using open-source data format standards, as well as making it easier to create dynamic interfaces for topics that rely heavily on illustration and geometry, such as architecture, urban design, industrial design, and data visualization.